 : 55,820 Gross Tons - 1,500 passengers (all berths).

-: 114,147 Gross Tons - 3,780 passengers (all berths) due in 2019.
+: 114,147 Gross Tons - 3,780 passengers (all berths) due in 2020.

-To Email the author … Click Here
+Email the Author …

 Where the ships of the past make history & the 1914 built MV Doulos Story

-and that this notice is displayed on each page, that is, when a page is updated!
+This notice covers all pages, although, I have done my best to ensure that all photographs are duly credited and that this notice is displayed on each page, that is, when a page is updated!